likeadragonmaid/personal-hosts-blocklist/README.md

 # Personal Hosts Blocklist

+### A list of domains I block on my network.

-I have collected some blacklisted domains while running pi hole on my network.
+I have made this hosts list by running pi hole on my network along with some domains that I added manually later on.
 These hosts serve as an additional list to what I already use as listed below:

 https://mirror1.malwaredomains.com/files/justdomains